polkastarter/polkastarter-js/docs/NFT_SWAP.md

 <a name="totalCost"></a>

 ## totalCost() ⇒ <code>Integer</code>
-Get Total costo for buying all the nfts
+Get Total cost for buying all the nfts

 **Kind**: global function
 **Returns**: <code>Integer</code> - Amount in Tokens